KCR eyes electoral pie beyond Telangana, to launch national party | Politics

 Rao has in recent past met several non-BJP and non-Congress opposition leaders, including Nitish Kumar, Sharad Pawar, Uddhav Thackeray and Hemant Soren.
 During such discussions, topics like BJP's alleged anti-people policies and bringing about a ''qualitative change in the country'' came up.

-Recently the presidents of TRS district units called upon Rao, also known as KCR, nudging him to take a plunge into national politics to put an end to BJP's ''anti-people rule'' at the Centre.
+Recently the presidents of TRS district units called on Rao, also known as KCR, and nudged him to take the ''national politics plunge'' to put an end to BJP's ''anti-people rule'' at the Centre.

-Kumaraswamy and Rao discussed the development of Telangana, the role of regional parties in national politics, the key role that KCR should play in national politics in the present situation and other national political issues, the release said.
+Kumaraswamy and Rao discussed the development of Telangana and the role of regional parties in national politics.
+Also, the deliberation was on the key role that KCR should play in national politics in the present situation, the release said.

+The JD(S) leader said the country urgently needed a senior leader like Rao, considering the ''space for an alternative'' in the current national politics.
+KCR apprised Kumaraswamy that there is ''increasing pressure'' on him to enter national politics and lead the country like he did for Telangana.
+Both the leaders opined that the people have formed an opinion that the Congress is not a strong alternative to the BJP.
+The public have lost faith in the leadership of the grand old party, according to the release.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)